EricLWang/self/Codex.md

 ## Contextualization

 ### What is this?
 I created Version 1.0 of this document on [Jan 12, 2017].
-The inspiration came from [Buster Benson](https://buster.gitbooks.io/public/) and much of the formatting and wording has been heavily borrowed, on account of it being thoughtful and on the mark.
+The inspiration came from [Buster Benson](https://buster.gitbooks.io/public/) and much of the formatting and wording has been borrowed, on account of it being thoughtful and on the mark.
 I view this document as a medium through which to deepen self awareness, practice authenticity, foster personal connection, and leverage public accountability.

 ### Codex Vitae
 The Codex Vitae (Book of Life) represents the sum of knowledge that an individual has accumulated in his or her life.
-Idea originally found in [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751) by Robin Sloan.
+Originally found in [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751) by Robin Sloan.

 ## Beliefs

 ### Type 1: Metabeliefs
 My beliefs about beliefs.

-- The purpose of this document is to explicitly capture my beliefs, allowing me to deepen my awareness and understanding of myself and the [perceived] world around me
+- The purpose of this document is to capture my beliefs, allowing me to deepen my awareness and understanding of myself and the world around me
-- Beliefs should be held with the utmost conviction, but also with an open-mindedness that permits change **[Strong opinions, weakly held]**
+- Beliefs should be held with conviction, but also with an open-mindedness that permits change **[Strong opinions, weakly held]**
 - Some of these beliefs will be proven wrong.
 Some won't be proven wrong but will be wrong anyway.
 - Sharing this document *[passively]* is a great facilitator for genuine connection.
 - Maintaining this document is a rewarding introspective endeavor.
 - Externally recording my rules and beliefs frees up mental bandwidth.
-- Some beliefs are organically "synthesized" without much conscious thought or choice, others are deliberately created and self-indoctrinated
+- Some beliefs are organically synthesized without much conscious thought or choice, others are deliberately created and self-indoctrinated
 - We have some degree of control over the ratio of the two aforementioned types of beliefs, and should exercise it to the fullest extent.
 - This document is always incomplete and out of da -.